 Before you know it, you’ll have an actionable search engine strategy.
 You can develop search terms that align with your goals and even segment them into different marketing funnels.
 Whether you choose to send a marketing text from computer or focus on email, defining your goals is the first step to take.
 You can also use this information to perfect other aspects of your operations, such as product development.

 2. Know Your Audience

 We all understand the importance of creating a buyer persona.
 However, many people focus too much on that user model and neglect the reason behind certain behaviors and needs.
 That’s why knowing your audience’s search intent, or why they’re searching for a specific term, is so essential for your marketing strategy.
 You want to know their pain points, the trends they’re following, what sort of questions they have, and why they’re going to specific spaces.

-Some ways to get to know your audience’s search intent a bit more include handing out user surveys, talking to people at industry events, and simply doing market research to see what’s popular among them.
+Gather information from your sample group of people via the survey plugin for WordPress.
+Some ways to get to know your audience’s search intent a bit more include handing out user surveys, product surveys, talking to people at industry events, and simply doing market research to see what’s popular among them.

 3. Think Locally

 While this certainly isn’t always the case in the days of digital shopping, people will frequently look for goods and services that are closer to them.
 This is why registering your domain name is fundamental for people to be able to locate your business with ease.

 After all, 76% of people who search on their smartphones for something nearby visit a business within a day.
 Depending on your industry, you may want to focus your SEO efforts on being relevant in your local area.